-Mme Melodie Campbell teaches novel writing at Sheridan College, Oakville.
+Mme Melodie Campbell has taught novel writing at Sheridan College, Oakville since 1992.
 Crafting a Novel I is a fourteen week course that outlines a practical, step-by-step approach to developing and building a novel.
 Ample time is allowed each week for feedback on students’ work.
 Individual assistance is also available.
-Classes are held on Wednesdays, starting January 15th, April 30th and September 10th.

 For more information visit funnygirlmelodie.blogspot.ca and use the “Workshops & Contact Info” link.

-Mme Cheryl Freedman is a seasoned editor of crime fiction and has assured the successful publication of many books.
-Her client, Derrick Carew, was shortlisted for the 2013 Debut Dagger for his thriller, Fighting Darkness: The Killer Trail, which will be published in spring 2014 by NeWest Press.
+Mme Cheryl Freedman is a seasoned professional editor of crime fiction and has assured the successful publication of many books.
+Her client, Derrick Carew, was shortlisted for the 2013 Debut Dagger for his thriller, Fighting Darkness: The Killer Trail, published by NeWest Press.

 Mme Sylvia Warsh teaches classes in writing at the Bernard Betel Centre for Creative Living, a community centre geared for seniors, 1003 Steeles Avenue, near Bathurst Ave., North York.
 The course helps students develop writing skills in memoir, personal experience, short story and poetry.
-Classes take place Fridays, 10:30 am to 12:30 pm, starting January 10th.
-They continue throughout the year with new sessions in the spring and fall.
+Classes continue throughout the year with new sessions in the spring and fall.

 For more information visit www.sylviawarsh.com and use the “Contact Us” link.